 To enable compliance assessment, a GBON station must be registered in OSCAR/Surface and include the network affiliation to GBON.
 If the station does not meet this requirement, it will be assessed as non-compliant.

-At present, a A surface land observing station/platform is found to be GBON compliant if all three criteria (SSL 1– – SSL 3) from Table 11.2 are met, for at least the measurement of atmospheric pressure.
+A surface land observing station/platform is found to be GBON compliant if all three criteria (SSL 1 – SSL 3) from Table 11.2 are met, for at least the measurement of atmospheric pressure.

-For the time being, an A marine meteorological observing station/platform is found as GBON compliant if all three criteria (SSL 1 – SSL 3) from Table 11.2 are met for at least the measurement of sea level pressure.
+A marine meteorological observing station/platform is found as GBON compliant if all three criteria (SSL 1 – SSL 3) from Table 11.2 are met for at least the measurement of sea level pressure.

-An upper-air land observing station/platform station is found to be GBON compliant if all four criteria (SUA 1– – SUA 4) from Table 11.3 are met, for at least the measurement of air temperature.
+An upper-air land observing station/platform station is found to be GBON compliant if all four criteria (SUA 1 – SUA 4) from Table 11.3 are met, for at least the measurement of air temperature.

 11.4.3 Member-level compliance monitoring